SNAP Benefits in Nebraska: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Nebraska, you typically need to renew your SNAP benefits every 6 to 12 months.
-The Department of Health and Human Services (DHHS) will send you a renewal packet in the mail before your benefits are scheduled to end.
-This packet will outline your specific deadline.
+In Nebraska, you generally need to recertify your SNAP benefits every six to twelve months.
+The Department of Health and Human Services (DHHS) will mail you a recertification packet before your current benefits expire.

 Special SNAP Services in Nebraska